Becoming a liquidation buyer on B-Stock

 Knowing Condition Codes:

 Products sold on the secondary market can range from brand new in box to light use to salvage condition.
-Because merchandise is typically sold “as is”, familiarize yourself with each condition category.
-However, remember that different retailers use different condition codes.
-See Walmart Liquidation Auctions Conditions vs QVC Liquidation Auctions Conditions.
-Conditions such as ‘almost first quality,’ ‘carton damage,’ ‘overstock’, or ‘salvage,’ can have different wording and definitions in their descriptions per retailer.
+Because merchandise is typically sold “as is,” familiarize yourself with each condition category.
+While most B-Stock storefronts follow uniform product and packaging conditions, please note that some retailers may use different condition codes.
+Conditions such as ‘carton damage,’ ‘overstock,’ or ‘salvage,’ can have different wording and definitions in their descriptions per retailer.
 Do your homework!
-Fortunately, each marketplace has a conditions section as well as specific condition code information on the auction lot.
+Fortunately, each storefront has a conditions section as well as specific condition code information on the auction lot.
 As a liquidation buyer, be sure you know as much as possible about the condition of the inventory in the lot before you bid.

 Understanding Payment Terms:

-To be a liquidation buyer on B-Stock, please be aware that we currently only accept wire payments, an instant and secure form of payment, and Paypal if the amount due is under $1000.
+To be a liquidation buyer on B-Stock, please be aware that the primary and preferred method of payment is wire transfer, an instant and secure form of payment.
 In general, payment is due within two business days.
-There are a few exceptions for some marketplaces that requires payment to be made in one business day.
-Always check the FAQs of a specific marketplace or your bid won email to confirm when payment is due and where to render payment.
+There are a few exceptions for some storefronts that require payment to be made in one business day.
+Always check the FAQs of a specific storefront or your bid won email to confirm when payment is due and where to render payment.

 A wire payment is the primary method of payment for auctions won through B-Stock.
-You can find wire information either on the “bid won” email or by logging into your account, clicking “my orders,” selecting the order in question, and clicking “pay.”
-This will show you the wire information needed to make payment.
-You may also combine several totals in one single wire payment as long the payments go towards the same bank.
+You can find wire information either on the “Bid Won” email or by logging into your account, clicking “My Orders,” selecting the order in question, and clicking “Pay.”
+This will show you the wire information needed to make a payment.
+You may also combine several totals in one single wire payment as long the payments go toward the same bank.
 Please ask your bank if you have any questions about making a wire payment.
 Most banks will have a fee associated with making a wire payment; your bank will be able to provide additional details.

 Receiving Shipments: